mbrightcpacket/deploy-bluesky-pds-with-aws-cdk/README.md

 2. A **sidecar container** that uses [Litestream](https://litestream.io/) to continuously replicate the PDS on-disk SQLite databases to S3.
-On task launch, the sidecar starts before the PDS and restores the database files from S3 to the local disk.
+On task launch, the sidecar starts before the PDS and restores the database files from S3 to the local disk (a shared volume with the PDS container).

 For monitoring, container logs are sent to [Amazon CloudWatch](https://aws.amazon.com/cloudwatch/).
 Alarms are configured in CloudWatch on load balancer metrics.